 Opioid-substitution treatments can help, but they can also harm.
 There are problem users who claim that being accepted into one of these programs isn’t easy.
 This forces them to turn to street methadone as a means of self-treatment, which is dangerous.
 Some people also argue that there are already too many methadone patients that aren’t being given necessary attention, leaving them stuck on methadone for far longer than they need to be.

 Positive Outlook for Scotland’s Substance Abuse Problem

 Although Scotland has spent over £740 million in the last decade trying to address the epidemic, clearly more needs to be done.
-Following these findings, Nicola Sturgeon, the First Minister, has made addressing substance abuse a priority.
+Following these findings, the Scottish government has made addressing substance abuse a priority.
 With the establishment of a drug-expertise group, hopefully we will see progress in the near future.

 Finding help for drug or alcohol addiction isn’t always easy but it is possible.
 Despite limited access to treatment, more people are seeking help.
 For example, there has been an increase of peer-led recovery and support groups in the country.
 Support groups are a great way to address one’s addiction and begin the journey to recovery.

 For more serious addictions, however, it is better to inquire about residential rehab.
 With highly addictive drugs, it can be difficult to quit without proper care.
 Although not wide-spread, there are plenty of rehabs in Scotland that address various drug, alcohol, or behavioural addictions.